anachrocomputer/SerialHID/README.md

 (370-1223-01) and SGI (9980992)
 Possibly all these were variants of the Danaher DLS80-1022.

+## Graphics Tablets ##

+Many early graphics tablets (or digitising tablets) were serial, but companies continued to make them into the early 2000s for people who didn't yet have USB on their computers.
+But the big advantage of USB was that it supplies power, and did away with the need for a special 9-pin connector with a power connector on the back.
+Can we find the serial protocols for these old tablets?

 ## Any Others? ##

 We can buy USB-interface flight control yokes and throttle quadrants.